New Study Finds Most Managers Prefer Robots to Human Employees

 Despite preferring the work performance of robots to humans, most U.S. managers aren’t worried about their own jobs.

 A majority of managers (52%) believe their work is immune to the impacts of technology and automation.
 The primary reason given is that managers believe their work requires a high degree of human interaction and empathy.
-And as found in the MindEdge and Skye Learning report, the skills perceived to be least affected by robotics and automation are “soft skills,” which include but are not limited to communication, critical thinking, and creativity.
+And as found in the MindEdge and Skye Learning report, “soft skills,” which include but are not limited to communication and critical thinking skills, seem to be least at risk in the current workforce.
+One might conclude that managers prefer robots, but not to do the type of work carried out by managers.

 Workplace Training Needs to be Rapidly Scaled